-- Roll out the pie dough to about 1/8-inch thickness.
-Cut the dough into 12 4-inch circles.**
+Cut the dough.
+Roll out the dough to about 1/8-inch thickness.
+Use a circular cookie or biscuit cutter, or the rim of a glass, to cut the dough into 12 four-inch circles.

-- Fit the circles into the bottom and up the sides of each muffin cup.
-Place the pan in the refrigerator.
+Create the crusts.
+Push the circles into the bottom and up the sides of each muffin cup, then place the muffin pan in the refrigerator.

 To make the crumb topping:

-- Combine the flour, sugar, and salt in a small bowl.
-Add the butter, and mix with a pastry blender, a fork, or your fingers until the mixture forms crumbs.
+Make the crumb mixture.
+Whisk together the flour, sugar, and salt in a small bowl.
+Add the butter, then mix it in with a pastry blender, fork, or your fingers until it forms a coarse crumb.

 To make the cream cheese filling:

-- Using an electric mixer on medium speed, beat the cream cheese and sugar until thoroughly combined and smooth.
+Beat the cream cheese.
+Use an electric mixer on medium speed to beat the cream cheese and sugar until they’re well-combined and smooth.

-- Divide the mixture evenly among the 12 pie crusts (roughly a rounded teaspoon in each), and spread evenly in the bottom.
+Assemble.
+Divide the cream cheese mixture evenly into the pie crusts, and spread it in the bottom.
 Return the pan to the refrigerator.

 To make the blueberry filling:

-*Use a double recipe of my go-to pie crust or your favorite pie crust.
+- Handling the pie crust dough.
 I recommend dividing the dough in half before refrigerating to make rolling the dough more manageable.

-**The crust should reach the top of the pan or stick up above the pan just a smidge.
+- Forming the crusts.
+Each crust should reach the top of the pan or stick up above the pan just a smidge.
 Muffin pans can vary a bit, so you may want to make sure the first circle fits before cutting out all of them.
-I used the largest cutter in this cutter set, and used a knife to cut around the outside of the top for a 4-inch circle to fit my Wilton muffin pan.
+I use the largest cutter in this cutter set, and use a knife to cut around the outside of the top for a 4-inch circle to fit my muffin pan.

 - Loosening the pies.
 You can run a butter knife along the edges of each muffin tin cup to help loosen the mini pies a bit before you remove them from the pan.